thekarel/best-practices/naming.md

 Make the units visible.
 Say when an amount is in seconds (`timeSeconds` vs `time`), for example.

 Don't make the names too long (hard to type) or too short (hard to read and meaningless).

-The rule of thumb is: write it down in English then camelCase it.

 ### File names